Kswany628/Wireshark-packet-capture/README.md

 - Using display filters to show only HTTP and HTTPS traffic.

 ### Tools Used
-[Bullet Points - Remove this afterwards]

 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
 - Network analysis tools (such as Wireshark) for capturing and examining network traffic.
 - Telemetry generation tools to create realistic network traffic and attack scenarios.

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

 # Filter for wired connections
 ![image](https://github.com/user-attachments/assets/49c2058f-06db-4c75-a277-c5d8105bbf44)